Workshops & training

 1. An introduction to the main electric heating appliances and systems used in homes, including their controls.

-2. The main types of electric meters, including restricted meters and tariffs, such as Economy 7, Economy 2000, Total Heat with Total Control and ComfortPlus.
+3. The main types of electric meters and tariffs, including Economy 7, Economy 10, Economy 2000, Total Heat Total Control, ComfortPlus and smart meter alternatives.

 After completing this course, participants will be able to: